morris/vanilla-todo/README.md

 One notable missing feature is Markdown support.
-It would be unreasonable to implement Markdown from scratch; this is a valid candidate for using an external library as it is entirely orthogonal to the remaining codebase.
+It would be unreasonable to implement Markdown from scratch; this is a valid candidate for using an external library as it is orthogonal to the remaining codebase.

 The application has been tested on latest Chrome, Firefox, Safari, and Safari on iOS.